-This material should be regarded as general information on Social Security considerations and is not intended to provide specific Social Security advice.
+Social Security discussion is provided for informational purposes only and is not intended to provide specific advice.
 If you have questions regarding your particular situation, you should contact the Social Security Administration and/or your legal advisors.